oblac/jodd-site/content/love.md

 This is just a set of applications that use *Jodd* in same way.

-+ [Liferay Portal](http://liferay.com) - The best Java open-source enterprise portal, Liferay Portal, uses few *Jodd* tools and utilities in it's core: *BeanUtil*, *Paramo*, *Json* etc.
++ [Liferay Portal](https://liferay.com/) - The best Java open-source enterprise portal, Liferay Portal, uses a few *Jodd* tools and utilities in its core: *BeanUtil*, *Paramo*, *Json* etc.

-+ [Apache JMeter](http://jmeter.apache.org/) - Starting from version 2.9, this popular tool uses *Jerry* as one of the extractors implementation.
++ [Apache JMeter](https://jmeter.apache.org/) - Starting from version 2.9, this popular tool uses *Jerry* as one of the extractors implementation.

-+ [BookWatchr](http://www.bookwatchr.com/) - The complete website made with Jodd and nothing else by Jodd :)
++ [BookWatchr](http://www.bookwatchr.com/) - A complete website made with Jodd and nothing else but Jodd :)

-+ [Chasse aux Livres](https://www.chasse-aux-livres.fr/) - The complete awesome website made in Jodd.
++ [Chasse aux Livres](https://www.chasse-aux-livres.fr/) - A complete awesome website made in Jodd.

-+ [Webit Script](http://zqq90.github.io/webit-script/) - Template-like script and engine, with grammar similar to JavaScript and JSP; and with great performances.
++ [Webit Script](https://zqq90.github.io/webit-script/) - Template-like script and engine, with grammar similar to JavaScript and JSP; and with great performances.

-+ **eComm** - Set of government intranet applications for electronic communication with citizens via email, SMS or phone; working in few European countries.
++ **eComm** - Set of government intranet applications for electronic communication with citizens via email, SMS or phone; working in a few European countries.
 Uses full *Jodd* stack.

 + [Ihre Apotheke](http://www.ihre-apotheke.in) - Efficient pharmacy finder for Germany.
 Application uses *Madvoc*, *Joy*, the tag library, *Props* and finally the GZIP filter.
 Also, *Lagarto* was used for some back-end to fetch DBpedia data.